Workouts Hockey Players Can Do At the Cottage This Summer

 10 each Single leg RDL- one end around foot, other around shoulders

-20 band engaged dead bug, one end fasten to secure object, other pulled over top of shoulders and held for entire set
+20 band engaged dead bug, one end fasten to secure object, other pulled over the top of shoulders and held for entire set

 20 band pull aparts- palms up